 With a rubber spatula, fold in grated carrots, crushed pineapple (undrained) and chopped pecans.

-Set for 10 minutes and then remove from pans.
+Allow the cakes to set for 10 minutes and then remove from pans.
+Remove the wax paper from the bottoms.
 Cool on wire racks.

 Prepare the Cream Cheese Frosting